outdreamer/build-a-cure-1/docs/to_do.md

 - finish is_valid function using pubchem search api & error message

-- make sure you remove punctuation
+- finish tuning output of treatments to list actual treatments from articles

+- 'compounds': 'disease' do a check for full keyword matching before adding a partial match

 - make a list of common intent synonyms & store - ie, diagnose

 - check output of synonym replacements to make sure its not changing meaning

-- finish tuning output of treatments to list actual treatments from articles

 - finish get_metadata